Cmlynars/portfolio-2017/projects/Avant.md

 <p>The scope of work includes all web experiences for two financial products, iOS and Android mobile applications, user research initiatives, usability testing, email creation, and some front-end development responsibilities.</p>

-<p>My team has designed multiple, 100 plus screen experiences including product dashboards and application processes.</p>
+<p>My team has designed multiple, 100-plus screen experiences including product dashboards and application processes.</p>

 <p>We work closely with all business units and analytics teams to ensure that our design decisions are informed and validated by data.</p>